- District Attorney

 The heading of your letter:

 At the top of your letter, list the name of the defendant, your name, the judge’s name, and any file number assigned to your case.
-This information is necessary because there are thousands of documents and letters filed at the courthouse, and without identifying names and case information, it is not possible to route letters to the proper file.
+This information is necessary because there are thousands of documents and letters filed at the courthouse.
+Without identifying names and case information, it is not possible to route letters to the proper file.

 Victim Witness Program, Branch of Court